yesminmarie/desafio09-database-relations/README.md

 <h1 align="center">:rocket: Challenge: Database Relations :rocket:</h1>

 <p align="center">This is the ninth challenge from the Rocketseat GoStack Bootcamp.
 In this challenge, it was developed the back-end of a small e-commerce, wich is possible to create customers, products and orders.
-It was used Node, TypeScript, TypeORM PostgreSQL, ManyToMany relationships and some concepts of architecture and design patterns.</p>
+It was used Node, TypeScript, TypeORM, PostgreSQL, ManyToMany relationships and some concepts of architecture, design patterns and SOLID principles.</p>

 <p align="center">
  <a href="#objective">Objective</a> •